Schedule Now

 My Deck Is Rotting!
 What Do I Do?

-Wood is one of the most common deck building materials.
+Wood is one of the most common deck building materials utilized.
 The variety of woods available are so numerous that there is a look to satisfy nearly everyone.
 Wood is also strong and lasts longer than many other materials.
 It is not indestructible, however, and you may find your beautiful wood deck is beginning to succumb to rot.
 It is time to take care of the problem before you find yourself with a major problem, like a broken leg if your step creates a hole or the entire structure collapsing during a storm.

 Why Wood Decks Rot